tbaghfalaki/INLA-JM-of-ZI-event-time/README.md

 4) The code for drawing a plot of the estimated curve by the joint partially linear model for ZI and event time.

+5) The R codes for the analysis of the data sets (Pregnancy data and HIV data).